Hurricane Rita: Texas

+Statewide, the hurricane left 1,122,892 people without power, which lasted as long as six weeks in Jasper and Newton counties.
+Damage was heaviest in southeastern Texas near where Rita moved ashore.
+Across the region, the strong winds knocked down trees and power lines, causing damage to more than 125,000 buildings.
+At Sabine Pass in Jefferson County, the floodwaters wrecked 90% of the homes.
+The powerful storm surge backed up the Sabine River, which flooded the downtown of Orange to a depth of 5 ft.

+Farther west of the immediate landfall area, tropical storm-force winds extended into the Greater Houston area, with $90 million worth of roof, fence, sign, and glass damage in Harris County.
+The power outages also caused significant loss of food inventory in grocery stores.
+For the most part, Houston escaped major damage, apart from extensive power interruptions.
+A few windows blew out of some downtown skyscrapers, and some trees and traffic signals were downed or damaged.

+On Galveston Island, a fire broke out during the hurricane, destroying three buildings and causing three injuries – a woman sustained severe burns, and two firefighters had minor injuries.
+Most homes on the island had roof damage, and a three-story building collapsed.

 The impact of Rita, limited to Southeast and East Texas, varied, with both wind and storm-surge damage impacting communities in various ways.
 Hurricane-force winds extended over 100 mi inland across eastern Texas, causing extensive damage to trees in the Piney Woods.
 Communities near and along the west side of the Sabine River, from the Gulf coast up to Toledo Bend Reservoir, saw the greatest measure of damage.
 The worst damage in the state occurred in several counties in Southeast Texas, including Jefferson, Orange, Hardin, Jasper, Newton, and Tyler counties, where damage to electrical and communication services was severe.
 Power was not restored in some areas across the region for weeks to even months.
-Cities in the "Golden Triangle" formed by Beaumont, Port Arthur, and Orange, TX sustained extensive wind damage, whether directly from wind or collaterally from wind-fallen trees, tree branches and/or other detritus.
+Cities in the "Golden Triangle" formed by Beaumont, Port Arthur, and Orange, TX sustained extensive wind damage, whether directly from wind or collaterally from wind-fallen trees, tree branches and other detritus.
 In Beaumont, an estimated 25% of the trees in neighborhoods across the city were uprooted or heavily damaged, and in Groves (home of "The Texas Pecan Festival"), about the same percentage of pecan trees suffered similar fates.
 The water treatment plant in Port Neches was heavily damaged.
 Governor Rick Perry declared a nine-county disaster area as a result of the significant damage in those communities.